donniecodesit/50dor-weatherapp/README.md

 ## About This App
-This is a weather data fetching application built with React in NodeJS for day 26 of a 50 Days of React Udemy Course.
+React project made during Day 26 of "50 Days of React" by Sufa Digital Media on Udemy.
 This application allows you to enter a city name and search it using the OpenWeatherMap API, in combination with the TimezoneDB API, to get information about the location's current weather as well as the local time and local sunset time.

 ## How To Install & Run